Aberlady: Conservation

 In 1952, Aberlady Bay became the UK's first Local Nature Reserve or LNR.
 Amongst its other conservation designations are: Site of Special Scientific Interest or SSSI; Special Protection Area or SPA; and Ramsar site.
 East Lothian Council provides Reserve Wardens.

 Waterston House, overlooking Aberlady Bay, is the headquarters of the Scottish Ornithologists' Club (SOC).
 It is named after George Waterston, joint founder of the SOC, and Director of the Royal Society for the Protection of Birds in Scotland.

-The Library holds over 3,500 items and is said to be the largest ornithological library in Scotland.
+The Library holds more than 3,500 items and is said to be the largest ornithological library in Scotland.

-The art gallery space is named after wildlife artist Donald Watson who was President of SOC.
+The art gallery space is named after wildlife artist Donald Watson, who was President of SOC.
 The gallery specialises in bird-related paintings, but in May 2008 it had a textile exhibition named "Flights of Fancy".

 The author Nigel Tranter was inspired to write on his daily walks on the nature reserve.
 A cairn in his memory stands at the car park by the wooden footbridge; Nigel Tranter referred to it as "the bridge to enchantment".

 Aberlady Conservation & History Society is the local focus for conservation in the built and natural environment of the village and its surroundings.

 Nearby places of interest

-Aberlady is close to several well-known golf courses including Luffness, Kilspindie and Craigielaw.
+Aberlady is close to several well-known golf courses, including Luffness, Kilspindie and Craigielaw.